Managing brain fog in menopause

 Instead, focus on your self-care routines, and if it helps, find a trusted person to share your worries with—be that a friend or a counsellor.

-4. Stress less
+4. Stress less to improve cognitive function

 It may be easier said than done, but avoiding high-pressure situations can help with brain fog.
 Plenty of studies show severe bouts of fogginess happen during times of chronic stress because the part of our brain responsible for memory and problem-solving hits pause.